-Every laboratory needs a few critical devices, the most important of which is a power supply for powering the projects.
-But as demand grows and the projects get bigger a professional and adjustable power supply becomes a necessity.
-Here is an adjustable 50V/5A power supply with a variable output from 0V to 50V and adjustable current limiting from 0A to 5A.
+Every lab needs to be equipped with essential equipment.
+Out of all I would say power supply is most important since it powers up the projects.
+Batteries, DC adapters can do fine job but as demand grows and project gets bigger a professional and adjustable power supply becomes a necessity.
+To cater that I have designed an adjustable 50V / 5A power supply with a variable output from 0V to 50V and adjustable current limiting from 0A to 5A.
 Most simple power supplies cant get the output to come down to exactly 0V or 0A.
 But in this circuit, the differential amplifiers have a negative power supply rail at (-3V), which can pull the output down to exactly zero.

 CIRCUIT DIAGRAM OF BENCH POWER SUPPLY:

-The power supply relies upon two differential amplifiers made from T1 to T6.
+The power supply relies upon two differential amplifiers made out of Transistors T1 to T6.
 The first one being responsible for controlling the output current limiting.
 The second differential amplifier controls the output voltage.
 They both are driven by the reference voltage created by D5 and D6.
-The use of zener and a normal diode is to compensate for thermal drift of the reference voltage generator.
+The use of zener and a normal diode is to compensate for thermal drift of reference voltage generator.
 This is because they both have opposing thermal coefficients.

 VOLTAGE CONTROL CIRCUITRY:

-The voltage control circuitry is created from T4,T5 and T6.
-This works by measuring the differential voltage on two base terminals of T4 and T5.
-One terminal is supplied with the reference voltage, and the other with some of the output voltage.
-The reference voltage created by D5 and D6 is around 15.4V.
+The voltage control circuitry is created from Transistors T4,T5 and T6.
+This works by measuring the differential voltage on base terminals of T4 and T5.
+One terminal is supplied with reference voltage, and the other terminal with some of the output voltage.
+The reference voltage created by diodes D5 and D6 is around 15.4V.
 Hence the differential amplifier must amplify the voltage difference by 3.4 times to match the 50V output.
-This is done by the voltage divider (R23,P3) on the inverting terminal of the differential amplifier, setting the gain of the diff amp to 3.4 times.
+This is done by the voltage divider (R23,P3) connected to the inverting terminal of this differential amplifier, setting the gain to 3.4 times of input signal.

 CURRENT LIMITING CIRCUITRY:

-The current limiting circuitry is comprised from T1,T2 and T3.
-This works by measuring the voltage drop created by the current sensing resistor and comparing it to a given reference voltage created by R11 and P1.
+The current limiting circuitry is comprised of Transistors T1,T2 and T3.
+This works by measuring the voltage drop created by current sensing resistor and comparing it to a given reference voltage created by R11 and P1.
 I actually suggest replacing R11 with a 220k trimmer and fine tuning the maximum current limit to match your requirements.

 Hope this project will be useful to you guys 🙂 Do post your questions/ feedback in the comment box below.
 Happy DIY making 🙂